Abdou-AI02/Raqeeb/README.md

 Liveness Check (Anti-Spoofing): This is a critical security step to prevent fraud.

-Once a face is detected, the system employs dlib's shape predictor model to map 68 specific facial landmarks (the corners of the eyes, nose, mouth, etc.).
+If a face is detected, the system employs dlib's shape predictor model to map 68 specific facial landmarks (the corners of the eyes, nose, mouth, etc.).

 It then calculates the Eye Aspect Ratio (EAR) for both eyes.
 The EAR is a mathematical ratio derived from the distances between these landmarks.
 The value is relatively constant when an eye is open and drops sharply towards zero when an eye closes.